Introduction to Boosting Algorithms in Machine Learning

 dd4

-AdaBoost (Adaptive Boosting) : It works on similar method as discussed above.
+AdaBoost works using a method similar to the one discussed above.
 It fits a sequence of weak learners on different weighted training data.
-It starts by predicting original data set and gives equal weight to each observation.
-If prediction is incorrect using the first learner, then it gives higher weight to observation which have been predicted incorrectly.
+It starts by predicting the original data set and assigning equal weight to each observation.
+If the prediction using the first learner is incorrect, then it assigns higher weight to the observation that was predicted incorrectly.
 Being an iterative process, it continues to add learner(s) until a limit is reached in the number of models or accuracy.

 Mostly, we use decision stamps with AdaBoost.
 But, we can use any machine learning algorithms as base learner if it accepts weight on training data set.
 We can use AdaBoost algorithms for both classification and regression problem.